Netorare / NTR

 Terminology

-- Netori (寝取り): the active counterpart, told from the rival who does the taking, framed closer to a conquest or dominance fantasy.
+- Netori (寝取り): the active counterpart, told from the rival who does the taking, closer to a conquest or dominance fantasy.

-- Netorase (寝取らせ): the causative form, in which the original partner consents to or actively encourages the sharing.
+- Netorase (寝取らせ): the causative form, in which the original partner consents to or encourages the sharing.
 This is the variant nearest to Western consensual cuckolding.

 In practice